Connect with others who understand.

 It’s always helpful to have an organized kitchen, but when you have low vision, it’s even more important.

-Avoid putting spices, or other items you use while cooking, above the stove.
-It’s good to avoid having to reach above the stove while it’s in use, to prevent getting burned.
+Avoid keeping spices and other cooking items above the stove.
+To prevent burns, store them where you don’t have to reach over a hot surface.
 Before you start food preparation, take any items you may need off the shelves and out of drawers.
-That way you’ll have everything you need in a handy spot ready to use.
+That way, you’ll have everything you need in a handy spot.

 Your kitchen also needs to be well lit to help you see better.
 You may want to have a gooseneck or flexible-arm lamp on your countertop.
 These types of lamps are easy to point in any direction to make sure your workspace is brightly lit.
-A magnifier can also be helpful in preparing and cooking food.
+A magnifier can also make it easier to see what you’re doing when preparing and cooking food.

 2. Use Kitchenware With Contrasting Colors

-Kitchenware that has high-contrast colors can be easier to see.
-It can be helpful to have a dark-colored cutting board and a light-colored or white cutting board.
-That way you can cut items such as onions or potatoes on the dark board, and items such as carrots or tomatoes on the light board.
+Kitchenware with high-contrast colors can be easier to see.
+It can be helpful to have both a dark-colored cutting board and a light-colored or white cutting board.
+That way you can cut items such as onions or potatoes on the dark board and items such as carrots or tomatoes on the light board.
 Contrasting colors can also help with measuring spoons and measuring cups.
-For instance, it’s easier to see flour or sugar in a dark-colored measuring cup.
+For instance, it’s easier to see flour or sugar in a dark measuring cup.

 3. Buy Precut, Frozen, or Canned Foods

-You can avoid having to cut fruit and vegetables with a knife by buying your produce precut, frozen, or canned.
+You can avoid having to cut fruit and vegetables with a knife by buying precut, frozen, or canned produce.
 You can also purchase precut meat or chicken at many grocery stores.
 Butchers may be able to prepare meat and chicken to your specifications.

 4. Use Long Oven Mitts, Safety Glasses, and Other Safeguards

-Wearing long oven mitts that go up to your elbows can help protect you from burns.
+Wearing oven mitts that go up to your elbows can help protect you from burns.
 Kevlar gloves and finger guards can help protect you from both heat and cuts.
-Wear safety glasses while cooking so that you can protect your eyes from splattering grease or anything else that might be harmful to your eyes.
+Wear safety glasses while cooking to protect your eyes from splattering grease or anything else that might be harmful to your eyes.

-Instead of cutting with a knife, you can use kitchen tools, such as a peeler or chopper, as a safer option.
-Avoid wearing long sleeves or loose clothing while cooking to prevent your clothes from touching the food you’re preparing.
+Instead of cutting with a knife, use safer kitchen tools such as a peeler and chopper.
+Avoid wearing long sleeves or loose clothing while cooking so that your clothes don’t touch the food you’re preparing.
 Short sleeves are also safer around burners.

-You can use bump dots — raised stickers — to mark temperatures on the dials for your stovetop and oven to help ensure that you are cooking at the appropriate temperature.
+You can use bump dots — raised stickers — to mark temperatures on stovetop and oven dials to help ensure that you’re cooking at the appropriate temperature.
 Always place a pot or pan carefully on a burner before you turn it on.
 Turn the burner off before you remove a pot or pan.

 5. Try Assistive Devices and Apps To Make Food Prep Easier

-There are many devices and apps available to help people with vision loss, some of which can be helpful in the kitchen.
-Here are some digital gadgets and apps that can help you with low-vision cooking:
+Many devices and apps are available to help people with vision loss.
+Here are some digital gadgets and apps that can help with low-vision cooking:

 • A “talking” timer, thermometer, scale, or microwave

-• Liquid level indicator that lets you know when the liquid reaches the top of a container
+• A liquid level indicator that lets you know when liquid reaches the top of a container

-• Boil alert disk that rattles when your pot starts boiling
+• A boil alert disk that rattles when a pot starts boiling

 • Barcode label makers that can also read labels out loud

-• Be My Eyes app and organization to connect you with a sighted volunteer if you need help with something while cooking, such as checking the temperature on your stove
+• Be My Eyes app and organization to connect you with a sighted volunteer if you need help while cooking, such as checking the temperature on your stove

-You can learn more about kitchen tools that are helpful for people with vision loss at The Blind Kitchen, where there are videos that demonstrate various gadgets.
+You can learn more about kitchen tools that are helpful for people with vision loss at The Blind Kitchen, which offers videos that demonstrate various gadgets.

 6. Plan Your Meals Ahead